The 118th Boston Marathon will be held on Monday, April 21, 2014. Patriots' Day in the Commonwealth of Massachusetts.

 The B.A.A.
 Boston Marathon is a serious athletic endeavor.
-Official timing and scoring is done by net time and ceases at about 4:45 p.m., at which time the course is opened to vehicular traffic.
+Official timing and scoring is done by net time and ceases at approximately 6:00 p.m. (or six hours and thirty minutes after the last participant in wave four crosses the starting line), at which time the entire course is opened to vehicular traffic.
 By entering the Boston Marathon, runners agree to comply with the terms and conditions set forth by the B.A.A.
 Registered runners must understand and acknowledge:

-- The cities and towns control access to the roadway, and traffic control and other race support along the course ends shortly after 10:50 a.m. in Hopkinton and ending at 4:45 p.m. in Boston
+- The cities and towns control access to the roadway, as well as traffic control and other race support along the course.

 - The B.A.A. does not assume responsibility for runners health, safety, security, or support

 - They are able to complete the entire 26.2 mile B.A.A.
-Boston Marathon course within six hours (net time)
+Boston Marathon course within six hours and thirty minutes (net time)

 - They will not begin racing prior to their assigned start time

-- They will not compete in a manner which, in the judgement of the race officials, interferes with race operations, other participants, or the integrity of the competition
+- They will not compete in a manner which, in the judgment of the race officials, interferes with race operations, other participants, or the integrity of the competition

 - They will not reproduce or alter their official bib number